wgrissom/zebrography/GettingStarted.md

 f_num = 2; % f-number of focused-ultrasound.
 [apaz_sv,dX,dY,dZ,nX,nY,z_sv] = wave_prop_simu(p0,a,f0,f_num);
 ```
-###### Tips: Save simulated pressure data (output of "wave_prop_simu" here because it takes us very long time for each simulation).
+###### Tips: Save simulated pressure data of each amplitude to save time.

-2. Calculate projected pressure and physical displacements in meters.
+2. Calculate projected pressure and physical displacements in meters by "/CW_simulations/forward_model.m".
 ```
 Zd = 17.061e-2/2; % Distance between iPad screen and the middle of FUS beam.
 [dxreal,dzreal,proj] = forward_model(apaz_sv,dX,dY,dZ,nX,nY,z_sv,Zd);
 ```
-###### "dxreal" and "dzreal" are displacements in x- and z-deimension, respectively. "proj" is projected pressure waveform.
+###### "dxreal" and "dzreal" are displacements in x- and z-dimension, respectively. "proj" is projected pressure waveform.

 3. Calculate the point spread function from the actual photo taken by camera.
 You can look for a good number of size of histograms.
 We decide the simulated histogram as a 54-by-54 (pixels) square by counting pixels from the actual photo.
 Same as the pin width.
 One example is below:

 ```
-nblock = 54; % Size of blocks, even number to be consistent with ipad and camera npin = 6;% pin: 1 pixel, spacing: 8 pixels blocks = ones(nblock,nblock);
+nblock = 54; % Size of blocks, even number to be consistent with iPad and camera npin = 6;% pin: 1 pixel, spacing: 8 pixels blocks = ones(nblock,nblock);
 PSF = fspecial('average',3);
 blocks((nblock-npin+2)/2:(nblock+npin)/2,(nblock-npin+2)/2:(nblock+npin)/2) = 0;
 block1 = blocks;
-load('./data_eg/seg.mat')
+load('seg.mat')
 block2 = seg.unblur(:,:,8,13:14);
 block2 = block2(:,:,:); % collapse third and fourth dimensions
 ft1 = fftshift(fftshift(fft2(block1),1),2);